 San Diego kids are dripping in sunshine and beach vibes and rich in vitamin “sea.”
 Channel the magic of San Diego into your baby’s name by paying homage to the people who have made it the best home ever.
-From a lion named Rex (who inspired the San Diego Zoo) to a nod to the “Mother of Balboa Park,” read on for a list of great baby names that boast San Diego culture.
+From a lion named Rex (who inspired the San Diego Zoo) to a nod to the “Mother of Balboa Park,” read on for a list of great San Diego baby names and baby name meanings that boast San Diego culture.

 AudreyAudrey Giesel was a philanthropist and the wife of Theodor Giesel (a.k.a.
 Dr. Seuss) and the upholder of his legacy after his death.
 The couple lived in La Jolla and you'll see signs of Audrey's good deeds all over San Diego from the Geisel Library which she donated $20 million to and which houses over 4,000 precious and original items from Dr. Seuss, to the San Diego Safari Park where she and the Dr. Seuss Foundation donated the recently added, magnificent Marsupial Walkway where you can frolic freely with kangaroos and wallabies.